Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: A Coordinated Multipoint Wireless Networks Model

-where $\sigma$ is the threshold for considering the effect from access-point $i$ to user $u$ \cite{Shami2018User}, and we have $\mathcal{U}^i\subset \mathcal{U}$.
-Noted that for simplicity, the effective region is considered as a circle with a clean line-of-sight transmission.
-Besides, we can further decompose the local quality-of-service function into the part which is majorly affected by access-point itself or jointly affected by neighbouring access-points with the overlapped effective region.
-As the distant access-points cause little gain/interference.
-We plot the relationship between access-points and their overlapped effective region as Fig.\ref{fig:relation}.
-Here, for notation simplicity, we only show the case where the overlapped region is affected by at most two access-points.
-For a set of access-point $\mathcal{B}=\{i,i'\}$, the state of $i$th access-point's effective region, which describes all the information, is split into the part with and without overlapping with neighboring $i'$th access-point's effective region, denoted as $\overline{s}_i$ and $s_{i,i'}$ respectively ($s_i=\overline{s}_i\cup s_{i,i'}$).
-Then, we can write the local quality-of-service function for $i$-th access-point with the users inside its effective region:
+Within each AP's effective region, we can further decompose the local QoS function into one region which is majorly affected by the AP itself, and another region that is jointly affected by the neighbouring APs with the overlapped effective regions.
+This is because the distant APs cause little gain/interference.
+We plot the relationship between APs and their overlapped effective region as Fig.\ref{fig:relation}.
+Here, for notation simplicity, we only show the case, where the overlapped region is affected by at most two APs.
+For a set of AP $\mathcal{B}=\{i,i'\}$, the state of $i$th AP's effective region is split into the regions with and without overlapping with neighboring $i'$th AP's effective region, denoted as $\overline{s}_i$ and $s_{i,i'}$, respectively ($s_i=\overline{s}_i\cup s_{i,i'}$).
+Then, we can write the local QoS function of $i$-th AP with the users inside its effective region as

-where $\mathcal{B}^{-i}$ denotes the set of access-point with overlapped effective region, i.e. $\mathcal{B}^{-i}=\{i'\}$ in Fig. \ref{fig:relation}, $R_b$ is the local quality-of-service function for access-point $b$, $\overline{s}_i$ is the state of users in cell center area, where the signal from access-point $i$ dominant, $s_{i,i'}$ presents the state of users in overlapped effective region, whose quality-of-service is affected by access-points from both sides.
+where $\mathcal{B}^{-i}$ denotes the set of APs with overlapped effective region, for Fig. \ref{fig:relation} $\mathcal{B}^{-i}=\{i'\}$, $r^i_t$ is the local QoS function of the AP $b$ in $\mathcal{B}$, $\overline{s}_i$ is the state information near the AP $b$ without overlapping effective region, $s_{i,i'}$ presents the state of users in overlapped effective region, whose QoS is affected by APs from both sides.
+Then it is clear to see that $r^i$ contains two parts, one refers to the dominated status $\overline{s}_i$ and another refers to the overlapped status $s_{i,i'}$.